Run

 Run Basics

 Of the three disciplines, running is easily the most accessible for newcomers.
 Whether it be a weekend 5k or your local park, opportunities generally abound to both practice and compete as a runner.
-Running is also the discipline that most allows you to choose your own adventure.
-Even the experts aren’t totally on the same page on questions such as how much training should be speedwork vs distance training.
-Generally, as it concerns your kids, the right answer will always be whatever makes them happy to continue to show up and run.
-The answer to that question will often change over time.
-In short, whatever will have your kids running happy and consistently, do that – whether it be alone or with a group.
+It’s also the discipline that most allows you to choose your own adventure.
+Experts aren’t totally on the same page regarding how much training should be speedwork vs distance; but generally, as it concerns your kids, the right answer will always be whatever makes them happy to continue to running.
+The answer will often change over time.
+In short, whatever will have your kids running happily and consistently, do that – whether it be alone or with a group.

-If none of these options work for you, we have compiled a Places to Run section of this website filled with free and low-cost training options.
+If none of these options work for you, our Places to Run section is website filled with free and low-cost training options.
 We also have some sample Run Workouts for you to try.

 Places to Run